 Ceiling Water Damage After Winter Storms | Repair vs Replace

 Winter storms can take a toll on your home, especially your ceilings.
-Ice dams, roof leaks, and frozen pipes often cause ceiling water damage that isn’t immediately apparent.
-Knowing whether your ceiling can be repaired or needs to be replaced can save you time, money, and future headaches.
+Ice dams, roof leaks, and frozen pipes often cause ceiling water damage that isn’t immediately noticeable.

 If you’re dealing with ceiling water damage after a winter storm, here’s how to determine the right next step..